am2308/aws-resource-checker-notification-app/README.md

-# AWS Temporary Resource Checker
+# AWS Temporary Resource Checker Notification App

 ## Overview
-This solution deploys an AWS Lambda function that checks for temporary EC2 instances with the naming prefix `temp-ad-hoc-*` and notifies a configured SNS email.
+This solution deploys an AWS Lambda function that checks for temporary EC2 instances with the naming prefix `temp-ad-hoc-*` and notifies a configured SNS email & slack.

 ## Architecture
 - **Terraform** provisions the infrastructure.